Smrithi23/Socialize-AWS/README.md

 ## Backend
 The Backend code is stored in the "Backend/" folder which stores the lambda functions and the api gateway yaml file.
 The lambda functions are further segregated based on their functionality such as all the polls related lambda functions are stored in the folder called "LambdaFunctions/polls/" inside the "LambdaFunctions/"

+## Website hosted
+You can access the website at the following link : https://main.d3ux64n7l5a7it.amplifyapp.com/